 If your name has been recorded incorrectly on your record or has changed since you were admitted to the University, please email the Records & Exams Team.
 You will need to provide appropriate documentary evidence if you are changing your name because you have married, divorced, changed your name by deed poll or had your gender reassigned.
-Details can be found on the University Cambridge Students webpage: https://www.cambridgestudents.cam.ac.uk/new-students/manage-your-student-information/personal-information
+Details can be found on the University Cambridge Students webpage here.